android-generic/vendor_ag-archive/README.md

 ### - Add Boringdroid

-This will clone in all the repos required to add Boringdroid System UI to your build, and automatically patch frameworks/base with the required additions
+This will give you the option to add or remove Boringdroid.
+Adding it will clone in all the repos required to add Boringdroid System UI to your build, and automatically patch frameworks/base with the required additions

 ### - Add Gearlock

-This will clone in Gearlock and will automatically launch it's scripts when you start your build command
+This will give you the option to add or remove Gearlock.
+Adding it will clone in Gearlock and will automatically launch it's scripts when you start your build command

 ### - Generate Permissions